Erudika/paraio.org/src/monolite/partials/004-paraobject.md

 }
 ```

-and turn them into persistable Para objects just by adding one annotation and extending the core Para class `ParaObject`:
+and you want to turn it into persistable Para objects.
+You can do it by just adding one annotation and
+implementing `ParaObject`:

 ```java
 class User implements ParaObject {